 Despite the challenges, the pros tend to outweigh the cons.

-As mentioned, NFTs can be anything (yes, still literally) – provided it can be tokenized and represented digitally.
+As mentioned, NFTs can be anything (yes, still literally) – provided it is a token and available digitally.
 Yes, like your property or your car.
 And if you’re able to tokenize your assets, you’re able to access liquidity.

 While responding to regulations is still a necessity, the ability to borrow loans through decentralized finance means that the door is opened wide to for individuals without relying on the traditional system.
 The beauty of this possibility is that more people can access financial services and funds.
-It alleviates the need to go through the legacy system – with suited bankers and executives saying who can and who can’t apply for money.
+It alleviates the need to go through the legacy system.
+As suited bankers and executives saying who can and who can’t apply for money.

 So where might this go?

 Well, the industry is still new and is evolving rapidly.
-There’s so much to be explored in how both digital and physical NFTs can be used as collateral and fit into the financial system.
+There’s so much to explore in the use of both digital and physical NFTs as collateral and fit into the financial system.

-Considering that art can be used as collateral currently and that physical assets can be tokenized, we might be looking at a world where individuals can access liquidity without stepping foot in a bank or filling out a plethora of forms to get a loan.
+Considering the use of art as collateral currently and tokenized physical assets, we might be looking at a world where individuals can access liquidity without stepping foot in a bank or filling out a plethora of forms to get a loan.
 It’s an exciting notion that aptly represents the sweet freedom that decentralized finance offers to the everyday person.